slatedocs/slate/source/index.html.md

 > The following examples assume the template is stored in the file 'expensify_template.ftl'

-> - Export report by IDs, to a CSV file
+> - Export reports by ID, to a CSV file

 ```shell
 curl -X POST 'https://integrations.expensify.com/Integration-Server/ExpensifyIntegrations' \